futureofcoding/futureofcoding.org/notes/bret-victor/learnable-programming.md

 > The environment can represent time at multiple granularities, such as frames or event responses, to enable exploration across these meaningful chunks of execution.

 Again, this sounds to me like add-ons that the community could build given a really solid underlying structure.
-A structure that Conal Elliot would build.
+A structure that Conal Elliott would build.
 Perfect abstractions.

 ### FRP Scratch